 These problems may have been fixed after this page was written, so be sure to test things fully before you apply these fixes.

 I moved from “UBUNTU MATE 18.04 LTS” to “MX Linux 18.3 Continuum” about two weeks ago, and I have to say I love it.
-Although there were a few little niggles I had to sort out for gaming on this distro.
+Although there were little niggles I had to sort out for gaming on this distro.

 XBox 360 Controller Issues